Employment

 Strongly preferred

-- Ability to teach in Spanish, Mandarin, Fuzhounese, or Arabic.
+- Ability to teach in Spanish or Mandarin.

-- Familiarity with NYC Scope and Sequence, standards, and best practices for teaching American history, art history, and/or environmental education.
+- Familiarity with NYC Scope and Sequence, standards, and best practices for teaching science and/or environmental education.

 - Experience leading outdoor programs for school-aged children.